Cantara/realestate-azure-client-lib/README.md

 ### Create Data Connection from IoT Hub to Azure Data Explorer
 In the "Overview" of the Azure Data Explorer database, select the "IoT Hub" button, under "Data connections".
-See the officail [Azure Data Explorer documentation](https://docs.microsoft.com/en-us/azure/data-explorer/create-iot-hub-connection?tabs=portal) for details.
+See the official [Azure Data Explorer documentation](https://docs.microsoft.com/en-us/azure/data-explorer/create-iot-hub-connection?tabs=portal) for details.

 ### Mapping of CloudConnector observations to  Json Telemetry Mapping
 See [JsonMapping input from IoTHub to ADX](https://learn.microsoft.com/en-us/azure/data-explorer/kusto/management/json-mapping) for details.